braidn/Knowledge-Repo/TypeScript.md

 * Types, like in most modern type based languages, are optional and inferred by the compiler.
 * ALMOST always a `tsconfig.json` config file is required in the root directory of the project.
  * [docs for the tsconfig file][1]
+* A glob param can be used.
+This is much like Ruby and will process the param as an array.
+  * ex: `function manyParams(param1, param2, ...allTheRest) { console.log(allTheRest) }`

 ## Interfaces